Measurement and Verification

 - Guidance for Electric Metering in Federal Buildings (PDF 3 MB)

-- M&V Guidelines: Measurement and Verification for Federal Energy Management Projects
+- M&V Guidelines: Measurement and Verification for Federal Energy Projects (PDF 2.7 MB)

 - Advanced Metering